ybuchi/ybuchi/README.md

 Projects I'm currently working on?

 Cuisto: THE app for home cooks.
 If you're like me and you love to cook at home, this is the place to  browse, write and store your favorite recipes.
 What's more?
 Create your own smart fridges, auto-generate your grocery shopping list, and get recommended recipes based on what ingredients you have.
-Check it out here: https://cuisto.herokuapp.com/ .
+Check out the deployed version here: https://cuisto.herokuapp.com/ .

 Ellis: Looking to become a U.S. citizen?
 Or are you American but want to see if you would pass a naturalization interview?
 Use Ellis, the app I created to study and quiz yourself to ace it, for fun or for real.
-Check it out here: https://gorgeous-empanada-210319.netlify.app/ .
+Check out the deployed version here: https://gorgeous-empanada-210319.netlify.app/ .

 As a full-stack engineer, my main programming languages  and frameworks are JavaScript and React in the front-end and Ruby-on-Rails in the backend.
 As a former data analyst, I also bring an advanced knowledge and implementation  of SQL dialects, relational databases and data visualizations, as well as experience with Agile methodologies and workflow tools like JIRA.